 Selected topics of current interest.
 Emphasizes critical analysis of current research literature and development of action projects by seminar members.
 Integrates previous learning as a capstone experience.
+Prerequisite(s); if any: Permission of Instructor.

 CRJ 470 - Criminal Justice - Internship (3 to 6)